Integralist/integralist.co.uk/content/page/resume.md

 ## Open-Source

-> **NOTE**: The following repositories are listed alphabetically (i.e. are not 'prioritized' in any way) and are also likely very stale at this point.
+> **NOTE**: I list the following repositories alphabetically (i.e. they are not prioritized) and are probably stale at this point.

-The reality of life is that I have a family and so, outside of work, I have no time for open-source contributions.
+The reality of life is that I have a family and so, away from work, I have no time for open-source contributions.
 Anything I have worked on has been either done as part of an employer's own motivation to contribute to open-source or something I found 5 minutes to spare to share some code I was hacking together.

 - [BBC Alephant](https://github.com/BBC-News/alephant):
 The Alephant framework is a collection of isolated Ruby gems, which interconnect to offer powerful message passing functionality built up around the "Broker" pattern.